acheeseye/cs301calculatorProj/README.md

 6. If incoming operator has equal precedence with the operator at the top of the stack, pop stack to print then push incoming operator (association is left to right).
 7. If incoming operator has lower precedence than the operator at the top of the stack, pop stack to print then push incoming operator.
 8. Pop any remaining operators at the end in normal popping order.
+(Refer to Sources for source)

+### Additional Guidelines for correct output:
+9. If incoming operator is '-', make the next integer negative and the incoming operator '+'.
+This makes sure that a negative sign does not carry through to other operations.

 ## v0.0:
 - Currently supports infix translation into postfix for '+' '-' and '\*' operators